BandanaKM/react-tic-tac-toe/tic-tac-toe-app/notes.md

+Storing the History

-7. Let's make it posivle to revisit old states of the board, so we can see what it looked like after any of the previous moved. (see the state object in the tutorial).
+1. Let's make it posivle to revisit old states of the board, so we can see what it looked like after any of the previous moved. (see the state object in the tutorial).

 history = [
 {[]},